 As society continues to globalize through advances in communication and technology, the scope and scale of safety, security, and intelligence issues become increasingly important to everyone.
-Today, individuals, corporations and governments are interested in protection against cyber threats, natural disasters, occupational illness and injuries, or from criminal acts.
+Today, individuals, corporations and governments are interested in protection against cyber threats, natural disasters, occupational illness and injuries, conflicts, or from criminal acts.
 Now, more than ever, highly trained safety, security and intelligence professionals are sought by businesses, governments and military.
 For over a decade, Embry-Riddle has offered programs in safety, security and intelligence lead by accomplished and experienced faculty preparing students in sophisticated learning environments for the many exciting and dynamic careers offered in these fields.

 In our programs, students develop analytical skills, technical acumen, and the critical thinking necessary to resolve security breaches, identify threats, and effectively prepare for hazards and emergencies of all kinds.